Electricity sector in Brazil: Situation prior to the reforms: the state-dominated model

 The power sector in Brazil was essentially in government's hands until the early 1990s.
 The sector had seen remarkable development in the 1970s.
 However, by the late 1980s, the state-ownership model was on the verge of collapse.
 This delicate situation was the result of heavily subsidized tariffs and a revenue shortfall in the sector of about US$35 billion, which led to the delay in the construction of about 15 large hydro plants due to lack of funds for investment.
 Efforts to address the deterioration of the sector were not successful, a situation that further intensified the need for deep reforms.
-A major commitment was made by President Cardoso to carry out a substantial reform of the Brazilian electricity sector.
+A major commitment was made by the then President of Brazil, Fernando Henrique Cardoso, to carry out a substantial reform of the Brazilian electricity sector.
 The first reforms introduced in the power sector were aimed to allow the participation of private capital and also to improve its economic situation.